 Corey Lee is not a big turkey guy.
 At Benu, his Michelin three-star Korean restaurant in San Francisco, poultry is rarely on the menu, and the same is true for his home kitchen.

 “I almost never cook turkey outside of Thanksgiving,” he said.
 “I enjoy the flavor, but the size makes it a bit impractical outside of a gathering at home with a larger group of people for a special occasion.
 Also, it’s not easy to find a good, fresh turkey, unfrozen, at other times of the year.”

 And when he does bring the large bird home for the holiday, he uses some rather unorthodox cooking methods to get it just right.
-Robb Report chatted with Lee—who is in the midst of launching another restaurant concept, San Ho Wan—about how he cooks the perfect turkey at home, from picking out the best bird to keeping it warm for serving.
+Robb Report chatted with Lee—whose San Ho Won was our Best New Restaurant of the Year—about how he cooks the perfect turkey at home, from picking out the best bird to keeping it warm for serving.
 Here are his top tips and tricks for doing it yourself.

 How to Source Your Bird

 If it were up to Lee, the former head chef at the French Laundry, he’d swap out a Thanksgiving turkey for a Thanksgiving quail raised by Brent Wolfe at Wolfe Ranch in Vacaville, Calif., who has been the preferred supplier of Thomas Keller and Alice Waters since the 1980s.

 “[It’s] my favorite poultry in the world,” Lee said.
 “The combination of flavor, texture, size and fat makes it one of the most delicious products you can eat.”